genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

 ![Illustration of iterative procedure used by SVA.
 Only two iterations are shown.](images/R/adjusting_with_factor_analysis-tmp-illustration_of_sva-1.png)

 The above is an illustration of the algorithm.
-To actually run SVA, we follow the code.
+To actually run SVA, we run the `sva` funtion.
 In this case, SVA picks the number of surrogate values or factors for us.